syncfusion-content/extension-docs/Extension/ASPNET-MVC-Extension/Sample-Creator.md

 ---
 layout: post
 title: Sample Creator | ASP.NET MVC (Essential JS 1) | Syncfusion
-description: ASP.NET MVC (Essential JS 1) Sample Creator is the utility that allows you to create Syncfusion ASP.NET MVC (Essential JS 1)/Syncfusion ASP.NET MVC (Classic) Projects along with the samples based on Controls and Features selection
+description: Sample Creator is the utility that allows you to create Syncfusion ASP.NET MVC Projects along with the samples based on Controls and Features selection
 platform: extension
 control: Syncfusion Extensions
 documentation: ug